-ENERGY STAR Or DOE Zero Energy Ready: What Can You Qualify For?
+Qualifying For ENERGY STAR Vs. DOE Zero Energy Ready Homes: What You Need To Know

 In This Article

-As you may already be aware, the Inflation Reduction Act (IRA) was recently signed into law, extending the 45L Tax Credit for energy-efficient single-family new construction homes.
+In 2022, the IRA extended the 45L Tax Credit for energy-efficient single-family new construction homes.
 The qualification process for homes is tied to the certification of two high-performance home programs – ENERGY STAR for Homes ($2500/home) and the DOE Zero Energy Ready Home Program ($5000/home).
-But what does it take to qualify for these programs?
-What spec changes may or may not be needed?
 In this blog, we will outline the basic requirements for each program and the next steps to help your homes achieve certification.

 What is ENERGY STAR Certification?